Arancini recipe, a typical specialty of Sicilian cuisine; a mouth-watering street food, loved all over the world.

 So first you need to make a creamy and starchy risotto with saffron.
 The rice will have to cool, so if you like you can do it the day before and keep it in the refrigerator.
 You’ll need a high-sided non-stick pan to cook risotto.

 How to Make Meat Sauce Filling

-Arancini Recipe: How to Make Italian Rice Balls
+Arancini Recipe: How to Mold Italian Rice Balls

 Trick warning!
 Keep a bowl full of water next to you: wet hands will help you give the arancini the desired shape.